Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 The consequences of defaulting on your personal loan depend on whether the loan is secured or unsecured.
 If the loan is secured, the asset used to collateralize the loan may be seized by the lender.
 If the loan is unsecured, consequences may include fees and having your account sent to collections.

 Your home collateralizes your mortgage.
 If you default on your home loan, your lender may repossess your home.
 In this case, you may be stuck with a short sale or foreclosure.
-However, lenders may be willing to work something out with borrowers to avoid foreclosure, as this drastic process can be costly for both you and your lender.
+However, lenders may be willing to work something out with borrowers to avoid foreclosure.
+This is because foreclosure is a drastic process that can be costly for both you and your lender.

 Like a mortgage, an auto loan is secured, which means it’s collateralized by a valuable asset.
 In this case, your vehicle collateralizes your auto loan.
 If you default on the loan, you could lose your car.
 The lender will attempt to sell the vehicle to cover any outstanding debt.

 Again, the lender will likely prefer to work something out before resorting to vehicle repossession.
-As such, the lender may be willing to come up with another way to deal with the outstanding debt, such as restructuring the loan terms to help make it easier for you to repay your balance.
+As such, the lender may be willing to come up with another way to deal with the outstanding debt.
+This can include restructuring the loan terms to help make it easier for you to repay your balance.

 As mentioned, your credit score plays a key role in your ability to secure loans and credit products.
 The higher the score, the better.
 But if you default on a loan, your score can take a big hit.

-When you miss a loan payment, your score could be affected shortly after, or it could take months before you see any impact.
+When you miss a loan payment, your score could be affected.
 If you can make up for that missed payment within 30 days, you may not see any effect, as you’ll have a grace period to make good on your loan.
 But if your missed payment goes beyond the 30-day mark, it’s likely to be noted on your credit report and pull your score down.

 Most lenders report payment activity to Equifax and TransUnion, the two main credit bureaus in Canada.
 When you’re overdue on a payment, these agencies will be informed and will adjust your credit report accordingly.